The Ubiquity of Smooth Hilbert Schemes: Introduction

 \section{Introduction}

 Hilbert schemes parametrizing closed subschemes with a fixed Hilbert polynomial in projective space are fundamental moduli spaces.
-With the exception of Hilbert schemes parametrizing hypersurfaces \cite[Example~2.3]{Arbarello_Cornalba_Griffiths_2011} and points in the plane \cite{Fogarty_1968}, the geometric features of typical Hilbert schemes are still poorly understood.
-Techniques for producing pathological Hilbert schemes are known, generating Hilbert schemes with many irreducible components \cite{Iarrobino_1972, Fantechi_Pardini_1996}, with generically nonreduced components \cite{Mumford_1962}, and with arbitrary singularity types \cite{Vakil_2006}.
-What should we expect from a random Hilbert scheme?
+However, with the exception of Hilbert schemes parametrizing hypersurfaces \cite[Example~2.3]{Arbarello--Cornalba--Griffiths--2011} and points in the plane \cite{Fogarty--1968}, the geometric features of typical Hilbert schemes are still poorly understood.
+Techniques for producing pathological Hilbert schemes are known, generating Hilbert schemes with many irreducible components \cite{Iarrobino--1972, Fantechi--Pardini--1996}, with generically nonreduced components \cite{Mumford--1962}, and with arbitrary singularity types \cite{Vakil--2006}.
+This raises the questions: What should we expect from a random Hilbert scheme?
 Can we understand the geography of Hilbert schemes?
-Our answer is that the set of nonempty Hilbert schemes forms a graph and a discrete probability space, and that irreducible nonsingular Hilbert schemes are unexpectedly common.
+Our answer is that the set of nonempty Hilbert schemes forms a collection of trees and a discrete probability space, and that irreducible, nonsingular Hilbert schemes are unexpectedly common.